-By default, when a user logs into Looker, they are given an option to stay logged in:
+By default, when a user logs in to Looker, they are given an option to stay logged in:

-The Sessions panel, in the Authentication section of the Admin menu, lets you configure whether users have the option to stay logged in, how long they stay logged in if they don’t choose that option, and whether they can stay logged in from multiple devices.
+The Sessions page, in the Authentication section of the Admin menu, lets you configure whether users have the option to stay logged in, how long they stay logged in if they don’t choose that option, and whether they can stay logged in from multiple devices.

 By default, a user stays logged in to Looker for a set length of time that is determined by the Persistent Sessions and Session Duration settings, regardless of whether the user is actively using Looker.